ThatGuyIain/cmpm-121-World-of-Bits/PLAN.md

-[] Make tiles interactable within a limit from the player [x] Create an inventory system that can only hold a token [x] Display for the current token held if the player has one [] System to display if the current held token can be combined with any nearby tokens [] Allow player to combine held token with compatible map token
+[] Make tiles interactable within a limit from the player [x] Create an inventory system that can only hold a token [x] Display for the current token held if the player has one [x] Allow player to combine held token with compatible map token [x] Allow player to swap held token with a token on the map